 Both of these are very much a part of modern day Cambodia, at least for the visitor.
-I travelled there in early 2012, and the country left a huge impression on me.
+I travelled there in early 2012, on a journey from Thailand through Cambodia to Vietnam, and the country left a huge impression on me.
 It seemed to be just starting to come into its own as a tourist destination, with the majority of the hotels still locally owned, even at the tourist mecca of Siem Reap; driving through the countryside, however, along the single carriageway main roads across the country, we were constantly entertained by the life along the roadside, where many houses are still built on stilts in the old fashion, and people work the fields as they have for generations.

 We covered the usual Cambodia stops: Angkor, Lake Tonle Sap, and then across to Phnom Penh and the palaces and prisons that tell both sides of Cambodia’s story.
 But what has stuck in my mind the most is a seemingly ordinary town: Battambang.